Updated: Mar 6

 It is characterized by profound ingratitude and a myopic view of history

 It embraces envy, guilt, and shame, and rejects repentance, reconciliation, forgiveness, and grace

 Critical theory focuses on liberating the oppressed to the exclusion of all else.
-There is no mention of character, humility, frugality, honesty, work ethic, kindness, charity, temperance, or overcoming any of the myriad of negative traits that are a fact of human nature.
+There is no mention of character, humility, frugality, honesty, work ethic, kindness, charity, temperance, or overcoming any of the myriad of negative traits that are a part of human nature.
 Critical theory lets its adherents off the hook of personal development and personal responsibility.
 In fact, it characterizes these virtues as tools of western hegemony.
 One's only duty is to insist that others change.

 Just this month, the excellent Smithsonian National Museum of African American History and Culture in Washington, D.C., which features powerful and moving exhibits, produced a graphic that "ascribed traits such as 'hard work, 'self-reliance', 'delayed-gratification', being on time," objective, rational, linear thinking, quantitative emphasis, work before play, rugged individualism, the nuclear family, and politeness to "white culture," despite the fact that these virtues have been the bedrock of non-violent progress for millennia.
 The chart has since been taken down.
 (Richardson, 2020; Watts, 2020)